Together For Respect At Home campaign

 The coronavirus pandemic presents new, unprecedented concerns and challenges for our community.
 EDVOS, the specialist family violence service in the Eastern Metropolitan Region has already seen an increase of family violence incidents and referrals as a result of COVID-19.

-To support the implementation of the campaign, the Together for Respect at Home - Social Media Guide has been developed with all the relevant information to support organisations in promoting and sharing the campaign on their own social media platforms (Facebook, Instagram, Twitter, LinkedIn etc.).
+To support the implementation of the campaign, the Together for Respect at Home - Social Media Guide has been developed with all the relevant information to support organisations in promoting and sharing the campaign on their own social media platforms.

 To continue providing important messages around respectful relationships and safety, the campaign released translated materials in Mandarin, Cantonese, Hindi and Hakha chin.
 New resources include a video, posters with specialist family violence supports and services, social media tiles and an email banner.

-You will find all the information you need to share these resources on the website below.
+You can find further information and resources on the website below.